hovhannisyan91/pythonmicroservicedesign/README.md

 - `pip install 'mkdocstrings[python]'`

 ### How to use

-- mkdocs new . to create mkdocs.yaml and folder docs that has index.md and folder imgs.
+- `mkdocs new .` to create mkdocs.yaml and folder docs that has `index.md` and folder `imgs`.
-- To show your documentation type mkdocs serve and click on the browser connection to open it in your browser.
+- To show your documentation type `mkdocs serve` and click on the browser connection to open it in your browser.